bralles/TPA_RE_Analysis/README.md

 Make sure you dont mistype "requests".
 Hackers have found that if you mistype the package name, it will download whatever you type which could be a virus or malicious package being installed.

+From Brooke: I updated this to be current to the new project.
+You can change it how you like.
+I just didn't want it to talk about Zillow anymore.